mediachain/mediachain/rfc/mediachain-rfc-4.md

 peers for recent updates, allowing them to operate in a disconnected fashion.

-The metadata associated with statements is stored in IPLD, with the seeding initially supplied by sources.
+The metadata associated with statements is stored in IPFS using the IPLD format, with the seeding initially supplied by sources.
 As statements propagate in the network, peers may opportunistically reseed metadata in order to aid availability and distribution.
 More specialized peers can provide persistent seeding and achiving services for some namespaces, potentially incentivized through something like Filecoin.

 ### Peer Roles